-Black Friday refers to the day that Zimbabwe's currency, the Zim Dollar crashed in valued, losing 72% against the United States dollar on 14 November 1997.
-The day kicked of economic collapse and a depression that Zimbabwe is yet to recover from.
-The crash of the local currency is mostly attributed to unbudgeted awarding of monetary compensation packages to war veterans with each veteran getting $50,000 each.
+Black Friday refers to the day that Zimbabwe's currency, the Zimbabwe Dollar crashed in value, losing 72% against the United States dollar on 14 November 1997.
+The day kicked off economic collapse and a depression that Zimbabwe is yet to recover from.
+The crash of the local currency is mostly attributed to unbudgeted awarding of monetary compensation packages to War Veterans with each veteran getting $50 000.

 The World Bank withheld US $65 million of balance of payments support funding and demanded that the Zimbabwe government demonstrate how it intended to raise the war vets compensation money.